 On Tuesday, the cloud cover will increase as the day goes on and there will be some scattered showers and thunderstorms around during the afternoon and evening as an upper-level trough begins to impact the state.
 There are then going to be scattered showers and thunderstorms around on Wednesday as this disturbance continues to impact the state.

-The temperatures will also cool down some over these two days as highs are going to be in the 70s and 80s on Tuesday and the 70s and mid to upper 60s on Wednesday.
+The temperatures will also cool down some over these two days as highs are going to be in the 70s and low to mid 80s on Tuesday (low to mid 90s in northeastern Montana) and the mid to upper 60s and low to mid 70s on Wednesday (low to mid 80s in northeastern Montana).
 There will also be a little breeze around on these two days as sustained wind speeds are going to be between 5 and 20 mph.